derekkedziora/derekkedziora.com/index.md

 ---
-title: "Hey there, I’m Derek"
+title: "Derek Kedziora"
 og-type: website
 layout: index
 nav: main
 index: true
 ---

+👋&emsp;Hey and welcome to my site.

 ✏️&emsp;I'm a UX writer and content strategist based in Kyiv, Ukraine.

-🤓&emsp;My site is an ongoing experiment in small scale blogging.
-Besides the tech industry, I write about books, philosophy, linguistics or anything that's on my mind.
+🌿&emsp;This is a digital garden: a slightly untidy collection of writing about language, learning, tech, design, mediation practice and random tidbits.

-📓&emsp;Want to see my professional writing?
-Check out my [portfolio](/portfolio).
+📓&emsp;Check out my [portfolio](/portfolio) to see my professional work.

 🗣&emsp;Learning English?
 Head over to my [English guides](/english).